-This fully editable Lab Station Activity on Mass, Volume, Density, & Buoyancy is meant to get your students out of their seats and engaged in the content.
-This activity was designed for Middle School science students.
+This fully editable Lab Station Activity on DNA, Genes, Chromosomes, and Alleles is meant to get your students out of their seats and engaged in the content.
+This activity was designed for High School biology science students.

 Each station not only offers a unique opportunity to test your students' knowledge (offer an opinion, answer questions based on a video or reading, draw, etc.) but also provides a fantastic learning opportunity where your kids are learning through assessment.
 Each station comes with a description card while some also contain more detailed instructions, a reading, questions to answer, etc. Students are equipped with a recording sheet (passport) to write their answers.
 There is almost no prep for you.
 Simply print the cards, lay them out around the room and you're all set.
 An answer key is also provided where applicable.

 No prep, no formatting, no issues.
 Simply download, print (or upload to your class site) and you're all set.

 **This resource is fully editable for your convenience**

 - Eye Color

 - Gregor Mendel

 - Gene Patenting

 Bonus Activities: To ensure your students don't have any downtime between stations, your lab also includes a 10-word word scramble and word search, both with an answer key.
 You can use them as part of their mark, as a bonus so it's not mandatory, etc. However you choose to use it, it will ensure that your students are always busy and never idle.
 Note: For stronger classes, I give the word scramble and for weaker ones, the word search.

 How do the Lab Stations work?
 Each station is specially designed to be a unique complement to the material while at the same time, provide a valuable learning experience.
 Below is an overview of how each station works.
 In your activity, each will be tailored to the specific content.